bmarolleau/iws-liberty-security/README.md

 [main] INFO  o.o.codegen.TemplateManager - writing file ./GetUserInfoAPIsApi.jmx
 [main] INFO  o.o.codegen.TemplateManager - writing file ./GetUserInfoAPIsApi.csv
 ```
-- Repeat the same steps for other API's/Web Services and potentially use the "Merge" feature of JMeter to merge different jmx in one jmx.
+3. Repeat the same steps for other API's/Web Services and potentially use the "Merge" feature of JMeter to merge different jmx in one jmx.
 Customize the generated jmeter jmx script  (datapools, etc.) & run your tests.

-- Here, we see that the HTTPS encryption and the Java Interceptor that validates a 3rd party certificate is quite transparent regarding the performance of this Web Service.
+4. Here, we see that the HTTPS encryption and the Java Interceptor that validates a 3rd party certificate is quite transparent regarding the performance of this Web Service.
 ![jmeter test](./images/iws-tai-jmeter-test.jpg)

-- Average response times stays below 50ms and the throughput is not impacted here, as most of the time is efficiently spent in the RPG program DB2 for i query execution, not in the IWS/TAI processing:
+5. Great news.
+Average response times stay below 50ms and the throughput is not impacted here, as most of the time is efficiently spent in the RPG program DB2 for i query execution, not in the IWS/TAI processing:
 ![TAI and no TAI throughput  ](./images/iws-tai-jmeter-throughput.jpg)